ubc-library-rc/intro-AGOL/content/configure-data.md

 *21*{: .circle .circle-blue} Click **OK** and then **OK** again.
 Don't forget to save your map to save the changes you just made.

-The web map you created should look something like [this](https://arcg.is/1H9mqm0).

 Now when you click on one of the symbols in the map, the popup will look like this.

 ![popup_after.jpg](https://raw.githubusercontent.com/fiddleHeads/intro-AGOL/master/content/images/popup_after.jpg)

+The web map you created should look something like [this web map](https://arcg.is/1H9mqm0).

 As you can see, creating a web map using ArcGIS Online provides a number of preconfigured settings and tools while still giving the user the option to add data, change basemaps, customize symbology, filter the data, and configure popups, among other things.